-- Storm Constantine, the Wraeththu trilogy -- the single most influential fantasy I've encountered in the last 8 years.
+- Storm Constantine, the Wraeththu trilogy -- the single most influential fantasy series for me.
 Her Grigori and Magravandian trilogies are good, too.
-Fine writer and a truly nice person.
+A fine writer and a truly nice person.
 Heck, she let us stay at her house in the UK. :)

 - Jacqueline Carey, the Kushiel trilogy (starts with Kushiel's Dart) -- excellent series with strong (!) female lead character.
 Highly recommended.

 - Robert Jordan, The Wheel of Time series -- often compared to Tolkien; in plotting and the depth of his characters' complex relationships Jordan easily surpasses J)ohn R)onald R)euel.

 - Rick Riordan, several young-adult series including Percy Jackson and the Olympians, Heroes of Olympus, the Trials of Apollo, Magnus Chase and the Gods of Asgard, The Kane Chronicles, etc. Greek, Roman, Norse and Egyptian mythology-based series, well-researched, informative and fun.
 I prefer these to the Harry Potter books because they're not quite as "Brit-silly."

 - J.K.
 Rowling, the Harry Potter novels -- intended for kids but they make a great read for adults, too (and they're quick to get through).
 Rowling deserves special praise for singlehandedly turning an entire generation of youngsters back to reading.
 Let's hope it isn't just a passing phase.